To stop a dog from biting won’t be the easiest thing we’ll ever do. You must know in advance which situations may make the dog act this way.

 How to stop a dog from biting kids: the trick is to teach children how to interact with the dog

-If you’re wondering how to stop a dog from biting your child, it’s high time you paid attention to how the kid acts around animals.
+If you’re wondering how to stop a dog from biting your child, it’s high time you pay attention to how the kid acts around animals.

-Let the kids know that dogs too have personal space
+Let the kids know that dogs, too, have personal space

-One of the most important parts of training both our kids and dogs how to behave is to set up some ground rules.
+One of the essential parts of training our kids and dogs how to behave is setting up some ground rules.

-Some dogs are particularly sensitive when anyone, even a child, approaches their personal space.
-Kids often love doing this so that they can get a better look at the dog.
+Some dogs are susceptible when anyone, even a child, approaches their personal space.
+Kids often love doing this to get a better look at the dog.

 Dogs on the street or in the park

-In most cases, the owner will never say that they can if they know the dog has already bitten someone.
-Frankly, some of them might say “no” even if the dog is friendly and likes kids.
-In the end, no one wants to risk it!
+In most cases, the owner will never say they can if they know the dog has already bitten someone.
+Some might say “no” even if the dog is friendly and likes kids.

 In any case, the child should know to ask permission before proceeding to pet the dog.
-What’s more, before they pet it, they should also ask where the dog likes to be touched.
+Moreover, before they put it, they should also ask where the dog likes to be touched.

 Pet, pause, pet

-In essence, with this method, we’ll allow the dog to remove itself from the situation if it doesn’t like it.
-What’s more, we’ll show the child that sometimes, they have to let something go for it to come back.
+Moreover, we’ll show the child that sometimes, they must let something go for it to return.
 At some point, the dog might need more cuddles and will “ask” the child for it.

 Teaching children when they should leave the dog alone

 Another way we can stop a dog from biting a child is to teach the kid in advance when a dog should be left alone.

-Signs of an unsure, possibly scared dog
+Symptoms of an unsure, possibly scared dog

 - Fast, low tail wags